tarisai-chikamhi/-Incident-Handler-s-Journal/incident-handler-journal.md

 - Ability to analyze and document security events

 It reflects my readiness to perform entry-level cybersecurity analysis tasks in a real-world environment.

+## 📊 Key Takeaways

+- Phishing is a primary entry point for ransomware attacks
+- Network traffic analysis helps identify anomalies and misconfigurations
+- SIEM tools enable detection of suspicious patterns such as brute-force attacks
+- Threat intelligence tools are essential for validating potential threats